14 min read

 It’s helpful to carry four small pouches, each containing the pebbles needed for each day’s stoning, such as in UK coin bags.
 When pilgrims arrive at the Jamarat, they begin at Jamarat al-Aqaba, the largest pillar, and throw the first seven pebbles on the first day.

-Upon each throw, recite the Takbir: (Allahu Akbar), meaning "Allah is The Greatest."
+Upon each throw, recite the Takbir: (Allahu Akbar), meaning "Allah is the Greatest."

 Muslims who are not performing Hajj celebrate Eid al-Adha on the 10th of Dhul Hijjah by offering Udhiya/Qurbani.
 This act commemorates Prophet Ibrahim's (AS) willingness to sacrifice his son Ismail (AS) in obedience to Allah's command.